chzbrgr71/container-hackfest/challenges/challenge8-cicd.md

     kubectl create -f kube-web.yaml
     ```

+### Jenkins Pipeline Setup

-4. Create a Jenkins pipeline with Build and Deploy stages (Sample in repo)
+1. Create a Jenkins pipeline with Build and Deploy stages (Sample in repo)

     * In order to do this you will need to create a copy of the Git Repo above into your own GitHub Account.
 This will be used as the Source Control for the Jenkins pipeline.
     * You will then need to modify the Jenkinsfile in the cloned microsmack repo so the pipeline builds properly.
 Hint: Upate the Azure Container Registry credentials.